patrickarmengol/EPstripper/README.md

 ```
 usage: epstripper.py [-h] [-r EP_VAL] input

-a script to replace the entrypoint of a PE file
+a script to strip the entrypoints of PE files

 positional arguments:
   input       input file or directory